Connect with us

 A second: Will Medicare Advantage plans add marriage and family therapists, mental health counselors, and drug addiction specialists to their networks of authorized mental health providers?
 And will federal regulators do more to guarantee that Medicare Advantage plans provide adequate access to mental health services?
 This kind of oversight has been spotty at best.

 In July, researchers reported that Medicare Advantage plans include, on average, only 20% of psychiatrists within a geographic area in their networks.
 (Similar data is not available for psychologists, social workers, and psychiatric nurses.)
-When older adults have to go out-of-network for mental health care, 60% of Medicare Advantage plans don't those expenses, KFF reported in April.
+When older adults have to go out-of-network for mental health care, 60% of Medicare Advantage plans don’t cover those expenses, KFF reported in April.
 With high costs, many seniors just skip services.

 Another key issue: Will legislation proposing mental health parity for Medicare advance in Congress?
 Parity refers to the notion that mental health benefits available through insurance plans should be comparable to medical and surgical benefits in key respects.
 Although parity is required for private insurance plans under the 2008 Mental Health Parity and Addiction Equity Act, Medicare is excluded.